SMcGregor199/shaynemcgregor.dev/daily-thoughts/wed-oct-12.md

 # Some Thoughts for October 13th

 - In order to `.gitignore` a file that was previously added to the repository you need to remove it from the cache using the command line `git rm --cached <FILENAME>`
+- in the tailwind config file, when you see two values within the font-size key, the second values stands for line-height